CDRH/genoa_mukurtu/docs/customizations.md

 Scroll down and click "Save blocks".
 Now close the admin UI.

+### Mukurtu versions except 2.1.8
+Mouse over the search form near the top of the page and click the gear in the upper right corner.
+Click "Edit view".

+Under "Pane Settings", click the link to the right of "Use panel path".
+Change the value to "No" and click "Apply".

+Click "Advanced" on the right to open more settings.
+Click the link to the right of "Link display".
+Click the radio next to "Custom URL" and enter "/digital-heritage" in the input.
+Click "Apply (all displays)".

+Click "Save".

+Searches should know work from anywhere on the site

-### Mukurtu 2.1.8+
+### Mukurtu 2.1.8
-Mukurtu no longer seems to handle the customization of the search form itself via the Admin Menu and had to be handled via the code for this view.
+Mukurtu wasn't able to handle the customization of the search form itself via the Admin Menu and had to be handled via the code for this view.

 If the view has been customized via the Admin Menu in the past, it should be